International Vulture Awareness Day

 - Educate yourself about vultures!
 Learn to identify native species in your area and how they help support your local ecosystem.

-- When safe, move roadkill off the side of the road.
+- When safe to do so, move roadkill off the side of the road.
 Keep a small roadkill kit (gloves, collapsible shovel, etc.) in your car.

 - Report any wildlife electrocutions on power lines to your local authorities.
 Up to 14 million birds are electrocuted each year!

-- Advocate for Vultures!
+- Advocate for Vultures.
 Educate your family, friends, and neighbors about vulture’s virtues.
-Ensure that people around you know that they pose no threat to children or pets, and they don’t spread disease!

 Together, we can save our scavengers!
 Use our hashtags #voiceforvultures or #endangeredwings to share how you’re being a voice for vultures!